The higher education system in Denmark – Overview of Danish education levels

 A Professional Bachelor’s (Professionsbachelor)

-You can study for a professional bachelor at a university college, which typically lasts for 3½ years.
+You can study for a professional bachelor at a university college, which typically lasts for 3 years and 6 months.
 In most cases, a professional bachelor corresponds to 240 ECTS credits but others can also correspond to 180 or 210 ECTS credits.
 When studying for a professional bachelor’s you take part in an internship for 6 months minimum.

 Moreover, the practical part, or the “hands-on” part, is a lot more in focus than the theoretical part when enrolling in a professional bachelor’s program.
 In particular, in comparison to a bachelor’s degree where the theoretical part is in focus.
 Nevertheless, a mix of theory and practice is still present.